yreecht/Datapoor_testing/README.md

-To configure the simulation to best match each study case, users are required to search & provide the necessary information on the species population characteristics (ref the excel help file to guide in the search of the parameter information) and fishery chacracteristics.
-Some adjustments need also to be made post-hoc to refine the model (e.g. price and catchability values) to match the catch composition observed in the data, scale of the catches, and leve lof zero-inflation per species.
+To configure the simulation to best match each study case, users are required to search & provide the necessary information on the species population characteristics (ref the excel help file to guide in the search of the parameter information) and fishery characteristics.
+Once the intial condition is set,post-hoc adjustments need to be made to refine the model (e.g. price and catchability values) to match the catch composition observed in the data, scale of the catches, and the amount of zero-inflation in the data per species.

 In this repository, you will find the necessary R- and C++ code to run the simulation, and test a variey of data poor estimation models.